 The best public German universities

-The following ten are the top German public universities sorted by their international and national ranking.
+In addition, some other universities also have a fantastic reputation.
+In the following ranking, the top German public universities are sorted by their international and national ranking.
+This ranking consists of 8 aforementioned “Universities of Excellence” and 2 other universities.
 These rankings are based on the Times Higher Education (THE) 2020 ranking, which is a reliable source known for providing unbiased and comprehensive global rankings.
 You can also view the full rankings of German Universities, please click here.

 |International Rank||Germany Rank||University Name||Location|